0xflux/Wyrm/Milestones.md

    1)  [ ] find_export_address
    2)  [ ] etc..? reduce code duplication
    3)  [ ] Change the Load function name to something more unique (update docs) and add as const to crate to prevent duplicates
+10) [ ] dbgprint needs hooking in the printinfo etc

 ### v1.0 - Whelpfire